rlaborce/rlaborce.github.io/_posts/2017-12-10-from-engineering-to-marketing.md

   <h3>5.
 Positive Client-Relationship</h3>

   Both engineers and digital marketers need to communicate their assessments precisely to a client.
 But as a former business owner, this is where I felt I could make a huge impact.
 Experiencing my entrepreneurial failings, allows me to not only empathize with business owners but sympathize with them as well.
 I understand the day-to-day stresses of having to keep a business afloat.
 I know the anxiety that comes with being an entrepreneur.
 And I can most definitely communicate in their language.
 A business owner just wants to know - are we up or down?
-Being not only in the engineering world but having my own business allows me to create a sympathetic and positive client-relationship - a relationship necessary to thrive in the digital marketing industry.
+Being not only in the engineering world but having my own business allows me to create a sympathetic and <a href="https://www.neillaborce.com/put-people-first-seo/">positive client-relationship</a> - a relationship necessary to thrive in the digital marketing industry.

   <h2>From Engineer to Business Owner to Marketer</h2>